John Cannan: Possible burial sites

-In April 2001, a cellmate of Cannan said that Lamplugh was buried under the patio of Cannan's mother's house in Sutton Coldfield.
-In October 2018, police officers returned to the house and dug up the garden.

 Prison life

-Cannan is a Category A offender in HMP Full Sutton, York.
-He still protests his innocence.
-He has studied for an Open University degree while in prison.
-His minimum tariff is 35 years, meaning he did not become eligible for parole until October 2022, and he will be released only if the Parole Board rules that he is no longer a serious danger to the public.
-Cannan himself has previously suggested that he may confess to the murder of Lamplugh only when his mother dies, to avoid causing her further grief.
-An anonymous relative of Cannan's has also stated a belief that he will confess when his mother dies.
+Cannan was a Category A offender in HMP Full Sutton, York.
+He continued to protest his innocence.
+He studied for an Open University degree while in prison.
+His minimum tariff was 35 years.
+Cannan suggested that he may confess to the murder of Lamplugh only when his mother died, to avoid causing her further grief.
+An anonymous relation of Cannan's also stated a belief that he would confess when his mother died.
 Cannan and his mother remained close after his conviction and she continued to visit him every week.

+In November 2002 Scotland Yard held a press conference at which, in a rare move, officers named Cannan as the man they believed murdered Lamplugh.

 In August 2016, Cannan wrote a letter to prisoners' newspaper Inside Time saying that prisoners should be given the vote.
 In August 2017, he sent another letter to the newspaper from prison, describing how he had written to Secretary of State for Justice David Lidington asking him to stop the implementation of a smoking ban in all English prisons.
-He said that his request should be granted "to allow fresh ideas, arguments and evidence from staff and inmates to be placed before him for his consideration" and added "I believe a delay would permit a wiser and more thoughtful consideration of its rationale".
-The smoking ban was implemented despite Cannan's objections.
+He said that his request should be granted "to allow fresh ideas, arguments and evidence from staff and inmates to be placed before him for his consideration" and added "I believe a delay would permit a wiser and more thoughtful consideration of its rationale."
+The smoking ban was implemented in 2018.
+In June 2022, it was reported that Cannan was on his deathbed and receiving palliative care.

+In September 2023 Cannan faced a parole hearing after serving his minimum term of 33 years and 214 days.
+On 9 October 2023, the parole board refused to release him and refused to move him from his current Category A prison to open conditions, which would have seen him downgraded to a Category D facility.

 Legal action

-In July 1989, he failed to persuade the High Court to stop the BBC broadcasting a Crimewatch UK documentary on the investigation into the murder of Banks.
+In July 1989, Cannan failed to persuade the High Court to stop the BBC broadcasting a Crimewatch UK documentary on the investigation into the murder of Banks.
 A case he took to the High Court in January 2003, claiming that his right to "free and unimpeded" legal advice was being restricted, failed.
 In June 2009, he lodged another case at the High Court for alleged human rights breaches; he claimed that his ineligibility for a sexual offences treatment programme, due to his continued claim of innocence, was illegal.
 He appealed for his 35-year minimum tariff to be reduced, but Mr Justice Coulson ruled against this in June 2008 because his crimes involved "a significant degree of planning and premeditation" and there were "no real mitigating factors at all".